-A new generation of women activists has risen.
-Their calling card is the #Nevertheless, She Persisted.
+A new generation of women activists has arisen.
+Their calling card is the hash tag #Nevertheless, She Persisted.

 These women are challenging the male-dominated political and economic system and breaking barriers.
 The phrase “Nevertheless, she persisted” was lifted from the US Senate’s recent decision to silence Sen. Elizabeth Warren (D-Mass) during a debate.